japer-technology/github-minimum-intelligence/FINAL-WARNING.md

 ### The Four Laws of AI

-This software operates under [The Four Laws of AI](THE-FOUR-LAWS-OF-AI.md), adapted from Asimov's Laws of Robotics for AI infrastructure:
+This system defines [The Four Laws of AI](THE-FOUR-LAWS-OF-AI.md), adapted from Asimov's Laws of Robotics for AI infrastructure:

 | Law | Principle | Summary |
 |-----|-----------|---------|